ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 ~~~
 {: #addr-req-format title="ADDRESS_REQUEST Capsule Format"}

-The ADDRESS_REQUEST capsule contains a sequence of Requested Addresses.
+The ADDRESS_REQUEST capsule contains a sequence of zero or more Requested
+Addresses.

 ~~~
 Requested Address {